RCoeurjoly/edea/docs/types/pcb/layer.rst

 Layer
 =====

-.. module:: edea.types.pcb.layer
+.. module:: edea.kicad.pcb.layer
    :synopsis: Definitions of layer names and types for PCB layers.

-.. autodata:: edea.types.pcb.layer.CanonicalLayerName
+.. autodata:: edea.kicad.pcb.layer.CanonicalLayerName
    :annotation: = Literal

-.. autofunction:: edea.types.pcb.layer.layer_to_list
+.. autofunction:: edea.kicad.pcb.layer.layer_to_list

     Serialize a layer to a list.

    A literal type representing the canonical names of PCB layers.

-.. autodata:: edea.types.pcb.layer.LayerType
+.. autodata:: edea.kicad.pcb.layer.LayerType
    :annotation: = Literal

    A literal type representing the types of PCB layers.